The Unauthorized Biography of Reinhold Messner: Reception

 The record was given generally positive reviews, with Allmusic saying that it's the band's willingness "to forge a unique sound that makes The Unauthorized Biography of Reinhold Messner such an interesting album to listen to.
 There is care to these songs and, what's even more significant and fresh, there is also intelligence."
-Robert Christgau gave the album a B in his Consumer Guide.
+Robert Christgau gave the album a B in his Consumer Guide, while cautioning: "What jerks melody inflicts on us.
+With no connection to any human virtue of substance, the catchy tune ushers all manner of unpleasant personality traits into our lives.
+And if this smart aleck is less dangerous than Fred Durst, he also does less with what he was given. ...
+[H]is basic program remains revenge-of-the-nerd.
+He always knew he was smarter than whoever and ever amen.
+He always knew there were people who'd admire him just because he was clever.
+And unfortunately, he was right."
+Brent DiCrescenzo of Pitchfork notably gave the album a significantly more negative review than other publications, rating it a 3.3/10 and saying "this trio has run out of ideas."

 Legacy

-Folds stated in the iTunes Originals interview about the album: "The 'Reinhold Messner' record was – I think in a way it shows how naïve we were, and idealistic we were as a band to think the music business would care about us extending ourselves and developing and being something different, because that record was a failure – in almost every way that you can fail.
-As a commercial release, it didn't sell up to anybody’s expectations; critically, it got sort of lukewarm reviews; and yet, I think that was our best work.
+Speaking in 2005, six years after its release, Folds partially attributed the album to the initial break-up of Ben Folds Five, stating: "We were having a really hard time before we split, the Reinhold Messner period was financially and career-wise a disaster."
+Folds stated in the iTunes Originals interview about the album: "The 'Reinhold Messner' record was – I think in a way it shows how naïve we were, and idealistic we were as a band to think that the music business would care about us extending ourselves and developing and being something different; because that record was a failure – in almost every way that you can fail.
+As a commercial release it didn't sell up to anybody’s expectations, critically it got sort of lukewarm reviews; and yet, I think that was our best work.
 I think it's a great record."

-Speaking in 2005, six years after its release, Folds partially attributed the album to the initial break-up of Ben Folds Five, stating: "We were having a really hard time before we split, the Reinhold Messner period was financially and career-wise a disaster."

 The band reunited to play the album in its entirety at the UNC Memorial Hall in Chapel Hill, North Carolina on September 18, 2008.
 This one-off concert appearance was part of the MySpace "Front to Back" series, in which artists play an entire album live.
 The band were briefly joined on stage by Ben's father, Dean Folds, who read a transcript of his voice mail message that is used in the album song "Your Most Valuable Possession".
+A concert film of the show was later released on the Front to Back website, which spliced in new interviews from both the band and colleagues, discussing the album and their experience with MySpace.